sushang-thu/sushang-thu.github.io/_pages/about.md

 # About Me
 My name is Songpeng Zu, coming from Liaoning Province, China.
-I got Bachelor on Biology in the School of Life Science at
-Tsinghua Univeristy, 2011.
+I got Bachelor in Biological Science in the School of Life Science at Tsinghua Univeristy, 2011.
 Then got the PhD on Control Science and Engineer supervised by Prof. Shao Li in the Department of Automation, Tsinghua Univeristy, Jan, 2017.
 My thesis focused on applying statistical machine learning on the